maiaheffernan/maiaheffernan.github.io/_posts/2026-04-20-Bucket-test-results-part1.md

 - Re-test the solo Ts
 - Test the RBR concerto with the upcast only sampling
 - Test the other two Concertos that will go on the v4 SWIFT moorings
+- Determine the sampling intervals for all these sensors

-This will conclude the external sensors assumin
+This will conclude the external sensors assuming there is no need to test the SWIFT sensors.